Thursday, October 27, 2016

 “The document represents extremely rare evidence of the existence of an organized administration in the Kingdom of Judah,” stated Klein.
 “It underscores the centrality of Jerusalem as the economic capital of the kingdom in the second half of the seventh century B.C.E.
 According to the Bible, the kings Menashe, Amon or Josiah ruled in Jerusalem at this time; however, it is not possible to know for certain which of the kings of Jerusalem was the recipient of the shipment of wine.”

-Actually, according to biblical chronology, (see my earlier column About Time, part two: Bible history versus secular history) the kings of Judah in the last half of the seventh century were:
+Actually, according to biblical chronology, (see my column About Time, part two: Bible history versus secular history) the kings of Judah in the last half of the seventh century were:

 • Josiah 659-629 B.C.E.